Your Top 14 Questions About Writing to the Child You Sponsor, Answered

 In addition to these, the child you sponsor will send reciprocal messages in response to the ones he or she receives from you.

-When the children at the Compassion projects write letters to their sponsors, it’s often as part of a class activity, which enables staff to provide them with plenty of support.
+When the children at the Compassion projects write letters to their sponsors, it’s often as part of a class activity, which enables staff to provide plenty of support.

 “Sometimes children get lost and don’t know what to write.
 When they feel unsure, we sit down with the children and pray together, and then we start discussing how to get their ideas flowing,” says Osiris, a tutor in Honduras.

 “Nicaraguans are not used to receiving letters and we don’t send any, either.
-Especially children who live in areas where they only go to elementary school, or their parents didn’t go to school.”
+This is especially true for children who live in areas where they only go to elementary school, or their parents never went to school.”

 This is one of the most frequently asked questions and we understand your frustration.

-It’s important to understand that your sponsored child may struggle to imagine that anyone would be interested in the details of their life such as how tall they are or what their favourite colour is.
-You may need to be patient and encourage your sponsored that they matter, and you’re interested in these details.
+It’s important to understand that the child you sponsor may struggle to imagine that anyone would be interested in the details of their life.
+You may need to be patient and encourage the child you sponsor that they matter, and you’re interested in all details.

-You can also underline or highlight your questions; the staff will copy down these questions and make sure that your children are able to answer them.
+You can also try underlining or highlighting your questions.
+The staff will copy down these questions and make sure that your children are able to answer them.

 Part 4: Your sponsored child’s letter journey back to you

-Once your sponsored child has written their letter it begins its journey back to the national office.
-There it is translated into English and scanned.
+Once the child you sponsor has written their letter, it begins its journey back to the national office where it's translated into English and scanned.

-14) How will I know I have a letter from my sponsored child?
+13) How will I know I have a letter from the child I sponsor?

-If we have an email address for you, you should receive an email with a digital copy as soon as your child letter is scanned.
-You’ll then receive a physical copy in the post later on.
+If we have an email address for you, you should receive an email with a digital copy as soon as the letter is uploaded to your myCompassion account.
+Unless you've opted for digital-only supporter experience, you'll also receive a paper copy in the post later on.

-PRO TIP: If you’d prefer to only receive an email copy of your child letters you can amend your preferences in your myCompassion account.
+PRO TIP: To go digital-only, you can amend your preferences in your myCompassion account.

 Alcha from Burkina Faso holding letters from her sponsor

 Your words are treasured no matter how often you share them.
-However, because letter delivery happens at least once a month* at Compassion projects, we’d love to see sponsors writing once a month.
+However, because letter delivery happens at least once a month* at Compassion projects, we’d love to see sponsors aiming to write once a month.

-This means that once a month when letters are passed out to all the children, you get to put a smile on their faces because they know their friend cares for them!
+This means that when letters are passed out to all the children, you get to put a smile on their faces because they know their friend cares for them!

-Why not set a monthly reminder in your calendar to write your next letter?
+Why not add a monthly reminder to your calendar to write your next letter?

-For some children, they’ve never had anyone tell them they are special, loved and being prayed for.
+For some children, they’ve never had anyone tell them they're special, loved and being prayed for.
 By sending just a few words of encouragement you’ll have the most amazing impact.

 Emily Laramy